 Second reason of Rashba

-A second reason why the Rashba rules in favor of the chazzan is that since the contract states that the community cannot have someone else take his place without his agreement, this implies that the chazzan has the authority, at his option, to choose someone to assist him in carrying out his responsibilities.
+A second reason why the Rashba rules in favor of the chazzan is that the contract states that the community cannot have someone else take his place without his agreement.
+This implies that the chazzan has the authority, at his option, to choose someone to assist him in carrying out his responsibilities.

 The Rashba does not make any distinction between having someone substitute for the chazzan on an occasional basis and having someone assume some of his responsibilities permanently.
 In both instances, he considers it the right of the chazzan to assign part of this job to someone else, provided the assignee can perform the job adequately.
 It is not necessary that the substitute or replacement perform the job at the same level as the chazzan himself.

 The third reason the Rashba cites is that, should the chazzan no longer be able to fulfill his responsibilities, his son has the right to the position as long as he can perform the job adequately.
 It is not necessary that the son have a voice as melodious as that of his father, as long as he is G-d fearing enough to fulfill the position.
 It is, therefore, certainly true that the son has the right to assist the current chazzan ahead of anyone else.
 Some later authorities rule that the son does not have a right to the position if his voice sounds strange (Magen Avraham 53:32).